If you built a Hello World app, ran Jira Cloud in development mode,

 Access tokens are like licenses that you can generate and manage without going through

 the usual licensing process.
-Tokens let you install and test apps under development in live
+They let you install and test apps under development in live

 cloud instances.
-You can also use these licenses to install and use private apps if you
+You can also use them to install and use private apps if you

 only intend your app for internal use.